When the new Doom game was unveiled in 2016, my oldest son was

 the chest, back and canons were sized properly would lend to the

 illusion.
-After the chest was patterned, I could print off PDFs of the
+After the chest was patterned, I could print off PDF images of

 The canons are based on a long tube of EVA foam, building in